-Now, lets take a look at some of the models coming in CSS4!
+Now, let’s take a look at some of the models coming in the CSS Color Module Level 4!
 First up is the color model HWB.
 HWB, an initialism for hue, whiteness, blackness, is a color model that was introduced by Alvy Ray Smith, a pioneer in computer animation and one of the co-founders of Pixar.

 Created as an alternative to HSL (and HSV, which is not mentioned elsewhere in this article since it is not currently being considered for implementation in CSS), the HWB color model was created for its simplicity.
 In Smith’s words, all you need to do is: “Choose a hue.
 Lighten it with white.
 Darken it with black.”

 The hue in HWB is identical to HSL.
 The whiteness and blackness attributes are both specified as percentages.
 To lighten a hue, increase the whiteness; to darken it, increase the blackness.
 To desaturate a color, increase both the whiteness and blackness.